NY church agrees to move Fulton Sheen's remains to Illinois

 NEW YORK (AP) — Archbishop Fulton J. Sheen is going home.

-The Roman Catholic Archdiocese of New York said Sunday it'll cooperate in transferring its former leader's remains from Manhattan to Peoria, Illinois after a court ruled Sheen's niece could bury him there.
+The Roman Catholic Archdiocese of New York said Sunday it'll cooperate in transferring Sheen's remains from Manhattan to Peoria, Illinois, after a court ruled Sheen's niece could bury him there.

 Sheen, known for his revolutionary radio and TV preaching, has been interred under St. Patrick's Cathedral's altar since his 1979 death.